 And now for the runner-ups.

 Runner-up no. 1 is a combination of surfaces in hotel rooms.
 According to a study conducted by Jay Neal, Ph.D., assistant professor at the Conrad N. Hilton College of Hotel and Restaurant Management, University of Houston, the germiest surfaces in hotel accommodations are the toilet, bathroom floor, and bathroom sink.
 These results, which were presented at the June 2012 General Meeting of the American Society for Microbiology, also included the main light switch.

 For parents of young children, runner-up no. 2 may be of interest.
 A study published in the Journal of School Nursing reported on the presence of bacteria and viruses on common classroom contact surfaces.
 At the top of the list of surfaces contaminated with bacteria were water fountain toggles, pencil sharpeners, and keyboards, while most viruses were found on desktops, faucet handles, and paper towel dispensers.

 Don't let the germiest surfaces in your world get the best of you.
-Be aware, wash your hands with soap and water often (especially after touching these and other contaminated surfaces), try to keep your hands away from your eyes and face, and keep a supply of hand sanitizer handy: those that contain 60% alcohol are recommended by the Centers for Disease Control and Prevention, but you may want to opt for alcohol-free versions that provide plant-based protection from ingredients such as lavender or thyme essential oils.
+Be aware, wash your hands with soap and water often (especially after touching these and other contaminated surfaces), try to keep your hands away from your eyes and face, and keep a supply of hand sanitizer handy: those that contain 60% alcohol are recommended by the Centers for Disease Control and Prevention.